 You only need to enter a percentage if you are on the Flat Rate Scheme (Pandle will know the standard rate).
 For those on the Flat Rate Scheme, you will need to enter the full percentage of your flat rate.
 Pandle will automatically calculate the 1% discount you are entitled to for the first 12 months from VAT registration.

-If you're on the Flat Rate Scheme then please watch this video as it will fully explain how to set up and process your VAT returns in Pandle:
+If you're on the Flat Rate Scheme then please read this article:

 If you change your scheme you will need to update these settings.
 Simply add a new scheme with the start date of the switch (usually the start of a new VAT quarter).
 You do not have to worry about inconsistencies when switching, as Pandle has been designed to calculate switching between schemes error free.